A Global Journey: From 19th-Century Invention to Cultural Icon

 1900–1950: Global Migration and Cultural Explosion

-As Europeans emigrated to the Americas, they brought their accordions with them.
-This sparked new musical traditions:
+As Europeans emigrated to the Americas, they brought their accordions, creating new musical traditions:

 The accordion became a symbol of immigrant identity and cultural fusion.